mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 ## Motivation

 The motivation for a State object approach of ISIS SANS can be found [here](../Design_Document.md).
-The [current status](#CurrentStatus) demonstrates the complexity of the current state distribution among the `ReductionSingleton`, the `ReductionStep`s and the `ISISInstrument`.
+The [current status](#CurrentStatus) demonstrates the complexity of the current information distribution among the `ReductionSingleton`, the `ReductionStep`s and the `ISISInstrument`.
 Besides being "all over the place", there is a tight coupling of the reduction's state and the GUI.

 ## Current status  <a name="CurrentStatus"></a>